Section 3 of the Human Rights Act 1998

+(c) does not affect the validity, continuing operation or enforcement of any incompatible subordinate legislation if (disregarding any possibility of revocation) primary legislation prevents removal of the incompatibility.

 Courts have applied section 3 of the Act through three forms of interpretation: "reading in" - inserting words where there are none in a statute; "reading out" where words are omitted from a statute; and "reading down" where a particular meaning is chosen to be in compliance.
 They do not interpret statutes to conflict with legislative intent, and courts have been reluctant in particular to "read out" provisions for this reason.
 If it is not possible to so interpret, they may issue a declaration of incompatibility under section 4.

 Section 3 does not apply to the Illegal Migration Act 2023.

 Context

 Human rights are rights taken to be universal, of considerable importance, and relate to the individual and not collectively; among other things, they can grant freedoms, claims, immunities and powers.
 The European Convention on Human Rights was drawn up in the wake of the Second World War to uphold such rights.
 The United Kingdom ratified the European Convention on Human Rights in 1951, and accepted the right of individual petition to the European Court of Human Rights, Strasbourg, in 1966.
 The Human Rights Act 1998 made most Convention rights directly enforceable in a British court for the first time.
 Excluded are Articles 1 and 13, which the government argued were fulfilled by the Act itself, and therefore were not relevant to rights enforced under it.
 The Human Rights Act has had a considerable effect on British law, and remains an Act of "fundamental constitutional importance".